naoshibaikyu/superbuddn/epilogues/incorrect2.md

 %

+Eris Annoyed: You bought a taco?

+Scruffy: Yes.

+Eris Angry: From the same truck that hit Nadine?!

+Scruffy: (with a mouthful of taco) Well, me starving ain't gonna help her.

+%

 Scruffy: We can bake these cookies at 400 degrees for 10 minutes or 4,000 degrees for 1 minute.

 Clara: No, that's not how you make cookies.